 The Pay Committee meets once per academic year, in the autumn term, to assist in setting the school's pay policy, determine staff remuneration and review the targets for performance related pay.
-The Chair of the Pay Committee is Louise Williams.
+The Chair of the Pay Committee is Paul Munn.

 The Headteacher's Appraisal Panel meets once per academic year, in the autumn term, to set objectives for the Headteacher, appraise the performance of the Headteacher and assess their performance in the role against the Headteacher Standards and their performance objectives.
-The Chair of the Headteacher's Appraisal Panel is Louise Williams.
+The Chair of the Headteacher's Appraisal Panel is Paul Munn.

 There are four Committees that meet on an adhoc basis linked to discipline and appeals for both pupils and staff.
 At Crawley Green Infant School, these Committees rarely meet but form part of the governance structure.

 The Governing Body keeps track of all governors who attend or are absent from Governance meetings.
 It is important for the development of the Governing Body that governor absence from meetings is kept to a minimum.